DECISIONS ALREADY MADE

 Multiple entries on a single tape or disc are not permitted.

-A completed entry online and entry fee of $35 earlybird or $50 regular (payable in U.S. funds) must accompany each entry.
-Make checks payable to Movies on a Shoestring, Inc. International entries must be paid in international money orders payable in U.S. funds).
+A completed entry online and entry must accompany each entry.
+Make checks payable to Movies on a Shoestring, Inc. International entries must be paid in international money orders payable in U.S. funds.

-Entries must be postmarked no later than February 1, 2014.
+Entries must be postmarked no later than the deadline date.

 Entries must be sent by regular mail: UPS, FedEx, and other delivery services cannot deliver packages to P.O.
 Boxes.